 (1 out of 2 members found this review useful.)
 Reply to Review

 Lots of cool campsites for both RV's/vans, and tents.
 Picnic areas and clean bathrooms.
-Lots of trails and even an archery center.
+Lots of trails (very popular with local hikers, and you get a free accomplishment patch after you complete the task of hiking every trail!) and even an archery center.
 Great scenery and great views of Colorado Springs.
+Showers available during the busy season, and the Park Ranger won't hesitate to give your battery a jump if needed.
 This is a fun place.

 Was this helpful?